MarcusYSera/vue-recipe-app/client/README.md

 ### TO-DO

+add edit for to-do tasks

+enable editting of to-do list items: allow a user to go back and reselect start time or end time

+add in recipe page - enable association of recipe with to-do item - create baking timelines

 currently working on displaying current selected date

 refactor v-for loops, recursive calls are slowing down rendering speed, move methods without arguments to computed, so it caches